lcardsvr/sqlalchemy-challenge/README.md

 The maximum temperature for the station was 29.4 degC.
 The average temperature for the station was 22.03582251082252 degC.

-The histogram from the last year temperature measurements for USC00519281 is below.
+The histogram for the last year temperature measurements for USC00519281 is below.

 ![image](/temperature_plot.png)